praekelt/numi-api/docs/index.rst

 .. http:get:: /channels/(str:channel_id)

-  Retrieves the :ref:`description <data-channels>` of the channel with the id ``channel_id``.
+  Retrieves the :ref:`description <data-channel>` of the channel with the id ``channel_id``.

   Only accessible if the authenticated user has :ref:`admin permission